malharinamdar/malharinamdar.github.io/_pages/about.md

 At [Froncort.AI](https://froncort.ai), I built an RLHF pipeline that converted expert reviewer feedback into heuristic reward signals to improve LLM output quality under compute constraints, and architected a multi-agent system for regulatory document generation for medical devices.

-I also enjoy building projects that are meaningful and carry real-world impact.
+I enjoy building projects that are meaningful and carry real-world impact.
 For the PICT Techfiesta hackathon 2025, I led the development of Vaidya Nidaan, an Alzheimer's diagnostic platform combining CNN-based MRI classification, FSL biomarker analysis, Grad-CAM interpretability, and a multilingual RAG pipeline for medical report generation.
 The project was placed third among 400+ teams.

 Feel free to reach out if you're working in AI/ML or just want to discuss anything — I'd be glad to hear from you.